simioni87/auth_analyzer/README.md

 *	Exclude Queries / Params (specified Queries / Params can be excluded)

 ## Bypass Detection
-*	The Response will be declared as BYPASSED if “Both Responses have same Response Body”
+*	The Response will be declared as BYPASSED if "Both Responses have same Response Body" and "same Response Code"
-*	The Response will be declared as POTENTIAL_BYPASSED if either “Both Responses have same Response Code” or “Both Responses have +-5% of response body length”
+*	The Response will be declared as POTENTIAL_BYPASSED if "Both Responses have same Response Code" and "Both Responses have +-5% of response body length"
 *	The Response will be declared as NOT_BYPASSED in every other case

 ## Features